shinyquagsire23/monado/doc/winbuild.md

 ## Limitations

 Note that there are current limitations in the Windows build.
-The main one currently is that IPC/service mode is not (yet) supported.
-There are also no actual headset drivers yet, partially because some USB stuff needs porting, and partially because direct mode on Windows is more complicated.
+The main one currently is no actual headset drivers yet, partially because some USB stuff needs porting, and partially because direct mode on Windows is more complicated.